LSU-UE5/UE5-Materials/solid-material-iii/README.md

 ##### `Step 12.`\|`UE5MAT`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 *Press* the <kbd>Play</kbd> button and walk around.
 Your camera is at 6' in height and the grass texture looks enormous and wrong.
-Now we can adjust the amount of tiling within each object.
-Lets add this to our material function.
+We are 6' off of the ground and it feels like our head is 6" off the ground.
+Now we can adjust the amount of tiling (size of each tiles) within each object.
+Lets add this to our material functions.

 ![grass is wrong](images/addWIldGrassM2.png)